Tina Turner - Nice 'N' Rough Concerts (1981 - 1983) - Live

 Tina met at the TV-Special Hollywood Nights Olivia Newton-John’s manager Roger Davies and asked him to manage her.
 Roger wasn’t sure, but after he attended one of her concerts at the San Francisco Fairmont Hotel, he agreed to work as her manager.
 Tina told him, that she would like to do a Rock’n Roll show like the Rolling Stones, so Davies advised her to drop her band, her style and most of the songs she did before and remodeled her show into a rock showcase.
 The new show started in San Francisco in March 1981 and continued the following three years with slightly different setlists all over the world.

-Also in 1981, Roger booked Tina for the first time for some shows at New York’s most legendary night-club The Ritz, which was a massive success.
-At the beginning of 1983, Tina performed again at The Ritz, which resulted in a recording deal with Capitol Records and Tina’s comeback single Let’s Stay Together.
+Roger booked Tina also for the first time for some shows at New York’s most legendary night-club The Ritz, which was a massive success.
+Her additional dates in 1983 resulted in a recording deal with Capitol Records and Tina’s comeback single Let’s Stay Together.
+On August 28, 1982, Tina performed a concert during the opening ceremony of the very first Gay Games in San Francisco, conceived by athlete and activist Tom Waddell.

 Clothes: Bob Mackie